 I must start drinking immediately.

 And I do.

-I bought my first drink and didn’t buy anymore of the 7 or so I had that evening because, like I said, I was looking cute with just a sprinkle of slut thrown in.
+I bought my first drink and didn’t buy anymore of the 7 or so I had that evening because, like I said, I was looking cute.
 The rest of the night passes in a sweaty, drunken blur.
 At the end of the night the girls and I stumble our impossibly fabulous, not so sober asses to the car.
 I sit in the back seat and at this point I am ready to admit that that little seven minute conversation before I ever tossed back my first drink has gotten pretty far under my skin.
 So I decide, maybe I will call him, talk to him, try to talk some sense into his hard head.
 So I press and hold #5 on my speed dial and the call connects.
 He picks up.